 Osteonecrosis of the jaw (ONJ) is caused by reduced blood flow to the jawbone.
 If there is too little blood supply, the bone starts to weaken and die.
 Patients who take antiresorptive medications (for osteoporosis and cancer treatment) are at higher risk of developing osteonecrosis.

 Symptoms of ONJ include:

-There are many ways to minimize your risk of ONJ.
+There are many ways to minimize the risk of ONJ.
 Schedule a dental exam with your dentist before getting breast cancer treatment.
-Update your medical history to include the cancer diagnosis and treatments.
+Update your medical history to include cancer diagnosis and treatments.
 If you wear dentures, have them checked and adjusted by your dentist to avoid soft-tissue injury.
 Tell your dentist and physician if you experience gum bleeding, pain, infection in the mouth, or unusual feeling in your teeth or gums.